 Each summer, multiple pairs of these gulls nest on top of one of our Whitehorse hydro units.
 They seem to enjoy the heat that comes from the roof vents.

-We have installed this live web cam so you can observe these birds close up and learn more about their behavior.
-We thank the Government of Yukon’s Wildlife Viewing Program for its knowledge and assistance in ensuring the camera is placed in a way that will not disturb the birds.
+From May to early July 2018, we installed a live web cam so you could observe these birds close up and learn more about their behavior.
+We thank the Government of Yukon’s Wildlife Viewing Program for its knowledge and assistance in ensuring the camera was placed in a way that did not disturb the birds.

 For more information about gulls, visit this site.